InfoSecREDD/NET-UP/README.md

 Network-based Startup Module Framework (Network Dropper)

 Net-UP is a Bash Framework to make loading Scripts that depend on internet connectivity to start ONLY when connected.
-We (Private-Locker & Myself) use this Framework with a series of "Homemade Modules".
-Net-UP also allows use to drop a network scan script, into a secure network to gain intelligence about the network. (subscan module)
+Private-Locker and Myself (-REDD-) use this Framework with a series of "Homemade Modules" to do Security Auditing at local Corperations.
+NET-UP also allows the use of a network scan script, into a secure network to gain intelligence about the network. (subscan module)

 ### Features:
 - Network-based Startup Script. -- If no Connection on selected INTERFACE, 120 seconds, then restarts device.
-(Set in a loop with a Cronjob)
+(Set in a loop with a Cronjob - "netup autostart on" command.)
-- Easy intergration with Existing Bash/Python/Perl/Ruby Scripts. via Modules (Read README.txt inside modules folder)
+- Easy intergration with Existing Bash/Python/Perl/Ruby Scripts. via Modules (Read README.txt inside modules folder.)

-- Enablemod/Disablemod commands to help with toggling Modules ON/OFF. - Located in Modules
-    folder.
+### Supported OS(s):
+ - Ubuntu
+ - Debian
+ - Kali
+ - Parrot
+ - Mint

+### Developed on:
+ - Kali 2019.2 Operating System
+ - Raspberry Pi 3 B

 ### Modules:
 - Subscan - Original Subnet Nmap Scan by -REDD-
 - PythonBackdoor - Python Tunnel Backdoor by -REDD-
-- HackCaptivePortals - Script forked from https://github.com/systematicat/hack-captive-portals
+- HackCaptivePortals - Script forked from https://github.com/systematicat/hack-captive-portals (needs work)
-- IPInfo - Script forked from https://github.com/niklasberglund/ipinfo
+- IPInfo - Script forked from https://github.com/niklasberglund/ipinfo (needs work)
 - More to come..
 (Community Published Modules are welcome)

 (For More Reference on Modules/Scripts used for NET-UP, Please Check https://github.com/private-locker/modules)